 In fiction writing, the reader should be immersed in the events as if the action is happening in real-time.
-If not, to the reader, it feels more like gossip heard from a friend.
 When we refer to showing, we mean the writer manipulates language in such a way that description and action become first-hand experiences that elicit emotion and stimulate the reader’s senses.

 Let’s rewrite the above with some added action:

 In the midst of her family’s lecture, Tina yelled above their thundering voices.
 “All of you leave me the hell alone.”